Tejanmayi/Smart-Cooking/README.md

    - Maximum cooking time
    - Nutritional constraints

-## 📝 License

-MIT License - feel free to use this project for your own purposes.

 ## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-Made with 🍅 by Tejanmayi